mbari-org/Sharktopoda1/docs/requirements/Sharktopoda 2/UI.md

 If the user single-clicks and drags on the video surface, begin drawing a rectangle.
 When the drag is released, [create a new localization using the caption defined in preferences and send it to the remote app](UDP_Remote_Protocol.md#add-localizations).
 It should then immediately select the localization and send a [select](UDP_Remote_Protocol.md#select-localizations) message to the remote app.

 The caption of a localization does not need to be editable in the video player.
 Typically, it will be changed by a remote app.

+### Deleting a localization

+Pressing the delete or backspace key will delete the selected localizations.
+A [delete](UDP_Remote_Protocol.md#localizatons-deleted) command will be immediately be sent to the remote app.